arthurpalves/badgy/README.md

 <img src="Assets/test_long_sample.png" title="badgy long color">
 </p>

+If a human readable color format is your dub, then check out a full list of [supported named colors](https://imagemagick.org/script/color.php#color_names).

 ### Replace your icon directly

 The acceptable formats for your input icon are: `.png`, `.jpg` and `.appiconasset`.